 If you are one of the many people struggling with phenobarbital abuse, you need to seek treatment, and your best option will be inpatient treatment.

-Risks of Phenobarbital Addiction
+What are the Risks of Phenobarbital Addiction?

 Phenobarbital addiction can lessen one’s overall quality of life, and lead to decreased performance at work or school, relationship problems, financial hardship, and other serious problems.
 But those who need help recovering from phenobarbital addiction can receive treatment to improve their overall health, achieve sobriety, and lower the risk for complications including death.